Seahawks1013/242studentslabs/labs/lab8.md

 **[OBSERVE 4]**
 `"ap"` is **not** a word in the dictionary, but `hasPrefix` returns 1.
 Draw the trie path for `a → p` and identify where the traversal stops.
 Why does `trie_hasPrefix` return true while `trie_search` returns false?

 Answer: `a → p` lands on a valid trie node, since the path exists. `trie_hasPrefix` is true because the traversal finishes without hitting a null pointer.
+Since that node's isEnd flag is false, 'ap' was never inserted as a complete word, therefore returning false.

 **[OBSERVE 5]**
 Look at the four words sharing the prefix `"app"`: `apple`, `application`, `apply`, `apt`.